 Thanks to its warmer climate, spring traditionally arrives around 5 weeks earlier in Cornwall than in other counties.
 Spring brings a riot of colour with snowdrops leading the way in February, and glorious magnolias, daffodils, camellias and azaleas all following suit.
-Once 50 blooms have appeared on seven of Cornwall’s champion magnolia trees it is deemed that Spring has offically arrived – believe it or not, it was 3rd March in 2014!
+Once 50 blooms have appeared on seven of Cornwall’s champion magnolia trees it is deemed that Spring has offically arrived – it has been recorded as early as 3rd March in previous years!

 “You can’t really improve much, it is the best B&B I have ever stayed in with superb attention to detail – you should be very proud of yourselves.” – M.C. , Bolton

 Book a B&B stay at Pentillie to enjoy discounted tickets to any of these Cornish gardens:

 Antony House – A varied garden, set in a Repton landscape overlooking the Lynher estuary, featuring sculpture, Woodland Garden, National Collection of Daylilies, topiary and a knot garden.

 Cotehele – Fabulous medieval manor house with daffodil filled orchards, quay and working Mill.